tylerapplebaum/EC2IndexPage/README.md

 # EC2IndexPage
 A simple HTML/CSS/JS page that dynamically displays EC2 instance info.
-This was an exercise to determine which exact EC2 instance served a webpage when behind an ALB.
+This was a learning exercise with a goal of learning mutiple services, and using them to determine which exact EC2 instance served a webpage when behind an ALB.

 Example: ~~http://awselb.linuxabuser.com/~~ no longer maintained, but the information below is still valid.